ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

     - `nimble-dialog`
 - *Props/Attrs*
     - `modal`
-    - `open`
+    - `open` - shows dialog when set, closes when unset
+    - `returnValue` - see [Dialog doc](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/returnValue).
+Upon dialog close, takes value of form control that dismissed the dialog.
 - *Methods*
     - `open()`
     - `openModal()`
 - *Events*
-    - `close`
+    - `close` - fires when dialog closed
-    - `cancel`
+    - `cancel` - fires when the _browser_ cancels the dialog (e.g. ESC pressed, or browser UI used to close dialog)
 - *CSS Classes and CSS Custom Properties that affect the component*
     - (none)

 ### Anatomy

 For consistency with the Drawer, we will apply special styling to `header`, `section`, and `footer` elements that are slotted in the default slot.
-We will also have a named `left` slot intended for an optional image/icon.
+We will also have a `left` slot intended for an optional image/icon.

 Shadow DOM:
 ```